Twin Falls - Thompson River

-Down river from Twin Falls are 2 more waterfalls that are on public land in the National Forest.
-The only time I have been to these falls was a few years ago when we bushwhacked down river from Twin Falls.
-Now the only way to get to them without crossing private property is to head up river from Hwy 281.
+Down river from Twin Falls are 2 more waterfalls that are on public land in the Pisgah National Forest.
+The only time I have been to these falls was in 2002 when we bushwhacked down river from Twin Falls.
+Now the only way to get to them without crossing private property is to head up river from NC281 south.
 The road crosses the river about 1/4 mile past White Owl Falls.
 The first falls you come to is Bestos Falls about 1/4 mile up.
 It's not much and is now probably covered in rhododendron.

 The next waterfall is Joe Pack Falls.
 It's a little nicer and about 20' high.
 There is no trail up to these falls, so plan on a part bushwhack, part river wade.